 Becoming a Greener Neighbourhood

-In 2018 both neighbourhood and whānau groups (of five or more households living in the same area) are invited to take part in the Greener Neighbourhoods programme to collectively work together to reduce their household and collective environmental impacts.
+In 2018 both neighbourhood and whānau groups (of five or more households living in the same area) are invited to take part in the Greener Neighbourhoods programme to collectively work together on a project that fits our programme objectives.